Heywood, Greater Manchester: Parliamentary representation

 In terms of parliamentary representation, Heywood after the Reform Act 1832 was represented as part of the South Lancashire constituency, of which the first Members of Parliaments (MPs) were the Liberals George William Wood and Charles Molyneux.
 Constituency boundaries changed throughout the 19th and 20th centuries, and Heywood has lain within the South East Lancashire (1868–1885), Heywood (1885–1918), Heywood and Radcliffe (1918–1950), and Heywood and Royton (1950–1983) constituencies.
-Since 1983, Heywood has lain within Heywood and Middleton.
+Between 1983 and 2024, Heywood lied within Heywood and Middleton.
 It was represented in the House of Commons by Liz McInnes, a member of the Labour Party from 2014 to 2019.
 At the 2019 general election, McInnes was defeated by Conservative candidate, Chris Clarkson.
+Since 2024, Heywood has lied in the Heywood and Middleton North constituency represented by Elsie Blundell of the Labour Party.

 Geography

 The River Roch rises on Chelburn Moor, south of Todmorden, and flows to the north of Heywood before joining the River Irwell at Radcliffe.

 Located 169 mi north-northwest of central London, Heywood lies south of the Pennines, on the south bank of the River Roch.
 The larger towns of Bury, Middleton and Rochdale lie to the west, south and northeast respectively.
 For purposes of the Office for National Statistics, Heywood forms part of the Greater Manchester Urban Area, with Manchester city centre itself 7.4 mi south of Heywood.

 At the north of Heywood, the River Roch meanders westerly into Bury, and then onwards to Radcliffe where it unites its waters with the River Irwell.
 The general slope of the land in Heywood increases in height away from the Roch.
 From the north bank of the Roch is the Roch Valley and Cheesden Valley.
 The Cheesden Valley is a wooded river valley of the Cheesden Brook, flanked on all sides by high moorland and small hamlets, like Birtle.
 The soil is sandy, and the subsoil is clay.

 Ashworth Moor lies to the north of Heywood.
 It forms part of the green belt that surrounds the town.

 Heywood's built environment follows a standard urban structure, consisting of residential dwellings centred around Market Street in the town centre, which is the local centre of commerce.
 There is a mixture of low-density urban areas, suburbs, semi-rural and rural locations in Heywood, but overwhelmingly the land use in the town is residential.
 Heywood is surrounded on all sides by Green Belt, variously consisting of wooded river valleys and high moorland in the north, and flat farmland in the south.

 Suburban localities in Heywood include Broadfield, Captain Fold, Crimble, Darnhill and Hopwood.
 Hopwood was formerly a township of itself, but was amalgamated into Heywood in the 19th century.
 Darnhill is the site of a planned overspill council estate, built in the 1950s and 1960s as part of a slum clearance project throughout inner-city Manchester.
 Heywood's population increased when thousands of people were moved out of Manchester's slums and into what was then the Heywood countryside of Darnhill.